Tailored untruths: How personalisation challenges LLM safeguards: AI-Generated Personalised Disinformation Dataset (AI-TRAITS)

 \paragraph{Languages and Countries:}

-This paper investigates LLM-generated disinformation for the following set of language-country pairs: English (US and UK), Russian (Russia and Ukraine), Portuguese (Brazil), and Hindi (India), as detailed in \autoref{tab:language_country_pairs}.
+The following set of language-country pairs is investigated: English (US and UK), Russian (Russia and Ukraine), Portuguese (Brazil), and Hindi (India) (see \autoref{tab:language_country_pairs}).
 We chose to couple languages with some of the countries where they are spoken, rather than treating them as independent variables, for two primary reasons: (i) the selected language is an official language of the country; or (ii) the country hosts a substantial population of native speakers of the given language.
 This approach allows us to examine how LLM-generated disinformation narratives are tailored not only to a specific language but also to country- and culture-specific contexts.
 In total, this combined attribute of the target audience yields six distinct values, as summarised in \autoref{tab:language_country_pairs}.
+The four languages were selected based on several factors: English is the dominant language in LLM training data and serves as a natural baseline; Portuguese and Hindi cover Brazil and India, respectively, two of the world's largest democracies and well-documented targets of large-scale disinformation campaigns \cite{ozawa2023disinformation, neyazi2021misinformation}.
+Russian covers two countries directly involved in an active large-scale information conflict \cite{leiteEUvsDisinfoDatasetMultilingual2024}; Ukraine's official language is Ukrainian, however, Ukraine is the second country with the most Russian speakers after Russia \cite{bilaniuk2008tense}.
+Furthermore, Ukraine has been consistently targeted with disinformation narratives aimed directly at Russian-speaking citizens \cite{leiteEUvsDisinfoDatasetMultilingual2024}.